mateussouzaweb/nicedeck/docs/Additional Tips.md

 # Additional Tips and Tricks

-Here are a few tips and tricks to expand the features of NiceDeck in your device:
+Here are a few tips and tricks to expand the features of NiceDeck on your device:

 ## KDE Context Service Menu